streamaserver/streamaDocs/content/getting-started/installing.md

 Download Streama from the [releases page][releases] page into the folder you will be running from.

 ### Run
-Start Command Prompt or Powershell in the directory with the `streama-X.Y.war` you downloaded.
+Start Command Prompt or Powershell in the directory with the `streama-X.Y.jar` you downloaded.

 ```
-java -jar streama-X.Y.war
+java -jar streama-X.Y.jar
 ```

 You should see the following output after a short time.